Travel expert Simon Calder to answer your latest questions live at 4pm

 Ask Me Anything

-Travel expert Simon Calder to answer your questions live as France lifts ban on UK tourists
+Travel expert Simon Calder to answer your questions live as Plan B restrictions dropped

-He added that a negative test taken no more than 24 hours before departure would be required for entry.
+While no such promise was made in yesterday’s update, the prime minister did confirm that an announcement would be made in “the next few days”.

-It brings an end to a travel ban that has further punished the travel industry, as well as keeping UK residents from seeing loved ones and enjoying much-needed breaks over the Christmas and New Year period.
+Responding to question on travel testing from Theresa May, Mr Johnson said: “We are certainly reviewing the testing arrangements for travel and the secretary of state for health will be making a statement in the next few days on that.”

-So what are the new rules for visiting France, and how will they affect your future travel plans?
+So what changes are expected and and how will they affect your future travel plans?

 Register to submit your question in the comments box under this article.
 If you’re not already a member, click “sign up” in the comments section to leave your question.